State high court upholds 130-year sentence for juvenile offender

 “You really have to be simply inhumane to have a sentence that is a de facto life sentence, and it's inconsistent with what’s been evolving in our society, in terms of what is appropriate and what is proportionate,” Clarke said.

-Mahadev said the Illinois General Assembly has taken steps to better address the specific needs and consideration surrounding youth in the criminal justice system.
+Mahadev said the Illinois General Assembly had taken steps to better address the specific needs and consideration surrounding youth in the criminal justice system.

 For example, last year the Legislature amended state law to allow certain juvenile offenders with lengthy sentences to be eligible for parole after 10 or 20 years.